Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 The Problem

-Boards don't speak heat maps.
+Boards need more than heat maps.

 Qualitative risk matrices, scattered vendor registers, and manual outsourcing spreadsheets are no longer defensible under DORA, NIS2, and Basel III.
 Banks need a single governed view of risk, capital impact, third-party dependency, and regulatory evidence.